 These were just a few of the many challenges expressed by parents during a recent survey by Hewlett Packard Enterprise (HPE).
 With the impact of COVID-19, many kids and their families face a new set of challenges, including:

 - Loss of their normal routine and/or a set structure

 - More screen time with delays or cancellations of after-school programs, sporting events and other social activities

 - Less daily social interaction with classmates and friends

 - Higher levels of boredom when stuck at home

 - And more

-With the increased overwhelm for both parents and kids alike, Wellbeats joined HPE for a special live webinar to discuss the topic of “How to Keep Kids Active During Times of Uncertainty”.
+With the increased overwhelm for parents and kids alike, Wellbeats joined HPE for a special live webinar titled “How to Keep Kids Active During Times of Uncertainty.”

 About Hewlett Packard Enterprise (HPE)